-This is a short version of a report to members in May 2011 which began:
+This is a shorter version of a report to members in May 2011 which began:

 "The 4-year campaign to suppress BAFF by "The Combined Armed Forces Federation UK" (CAFF UK / CAFFUK) pre-1975 leavers has finally been seen off, after a series of rulings in BAFF's favour."This tedious "People's Front of Judea" saga is therefore at an end..."

-That referred to a trademark dispute which CAFFUK created by unwarranted threats of infringement proceedings, which they sent to BAFF at Christmas 2007, and published on CAFFUK's two public websites:
+It was about a trademark dispute which CAFFUK had created by the following threats of infringement proceedings, which they sent to BAFF at Christmas 2007, and published on CAFFUK's two public websites:

 "The Title, Letterhead, Logo and Trade Mark of The Combined Armed Forces Federation UK (CAFF UK) is registered for copyright protection with the UK Intellectual Property Office.